pytorch/pytorch/docs/source/notes/multiprocessing.rst

 the most common cause of deadlocks being background threads.
 If there's any thread that holds a lock or imports a module, and ``fork`` is called, it's very likely that the subprocess will be in a corrupted state and will deadlock or fail in a different way.
-Note that even if you don't threads, Python built in libraries do - no need to look further than :mod:`python:multiprocessing`.
+Note that even if you don't, Python built in libraries do - no need to look further than :mod:`python:multiprocessing`.
 :class:`python:multiprocessing.Queue` is actually a very complex class, that spawns multiple threads used to serialize, send and receive objects, and they